TrueBlocks/trueblocks-docker/README.md

 TB_SETTINGS_INDEXPATH=/unchained
 ```

+The `ETHERSCAN_APIKEY` key is optional, but useful to enable the articulation feature.

-By default, we store the Unchained Index and binary caches internally to docker.
+By default, the system stores the Unchained Index and binary caches internally to docker.
 If you wish to to access this data from your host machine (you do, because you want faster access), complete these steps.
 (Otherwise skip to [Running the tool](https://github.com/TrueBlocks/trueblocks-docker/tree/feature/use-config-tool#running-the-tool))

 Create two folders on your host machine: